 If an allergic reaction to nuts is suspected, make an appointment with your GP or NHS allergy clinic to confirm diagnosis.

-Seeds: Many people with peanut or tree nut allergies are able to eat seeds without any problems.
-Both coconut and pine nuts are seeds rather than nuts, and the majority of nut allergic people can eat them, although always check with your GP if unsure.
+Seeds: many people with peanut or tree nut allergies are able to eat seeds without any problems.
+Both coconut and pine nuts are actually seeds rather than nuts, and the majority of nut allergic people can eat them, although always check with your GP if you are unsure.

-Pregnancy: Whether you should avoid consuming nuts during pregnancy is debated.
-Unless you have a strong history of allergies, such as asthma or eczema in either of the parents' families, you should be safe to continue eating peanuts.
+Pregnancy: whether you should avoid consuming nuts during pregnancy is debated.
+Unless you have a strong history of allergies, or have asthma or eczema in either of the parents’ families, you should be safe to continue eating peanuts.
 Some evidence suggests that eating a small amount during pregnancy can actually help prevent allergies developing but always check with your GP if unsure.

 Whether you are allergic to nuts or just don’t like them, we have stacks of recipes that are nut-free – here are a few to get you started: